SURFnet/certificates-bcp/dialogue.md

 > I see.
 So it's a multi-step process?

 Indeed.
 And you can extend it to as many steps as you like.
-If you sign Carol's key, and exchange keys in person with Dave, then Dave can also veryfy signatures in email I send to him: he just needs your public key, Carol's public key (signed by you), and My public key (signed by Carol).
+If you sign Carol's key, and exchange keys in person with Dave, then Dave can also verify signatures in email I send to him: he just needs your public key, Carol's public key (signed by you), and My public key (signed by Carol).

 > Yes, I get it!
 And you and Dave never have to meet!